tawalabora/server-setup/README.md

 ## 📦 Workflow Outputs

+After the workflow finishes:

-After the workflow finishes, review the run logs for:
+1. **Check the Summary tab** of the workflow run for:

-- Code Server configuration (port and password)
+   - Code-server port and password
+   - Direct access URL to code-server
-- Generated SSH public key ready for your Git host
+   - Generated SSH public key (ready to add to your Git hosting service)
+   - Important post-setup notes

+2. **Review the detailed logs** for:
+   - Step-by-step execution details
+   - Any warnings or additional information

+**Next Steps:**

+- Add the displayed SSH public key to your Git hosting service (GitHub, GitLab, etc.)
+- Access code-server using the provided URL and password
+- If code-server service wasn't enabled automatically, run the command shown in the summary

 ---